ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 [_Uncut Gems_](https://www.imdb.com/title/tt5727208/)
 on my bedroom wall.
 No posters yet, but the jury's still out on whether I've become douchier this year.
-Anyway, I liked _Uncut Gems_, sue me.
+Anyway, I liked _Uncut Gems_.
 The reason it's on this list is because of how impressive I found its ability to cultivate tension throughout the _entire_ story.
 This movie stressed me out so much that I had to sort of watch it in my